Bhobhar: Plot

-Bhobhar explores the life and relationship of a small farmer Rawat in rular Rajasthan, India.
+Bhobhar explores the life and relationship of a small farmer Rawat in rural Rajasthan, India.
 It is the story of a small village farmer Rewat who despite being an alcoholic is hardworking and warm-hearted.
 His life gets shattered one night when he catches his close friend Puran sneaking out of his room.
 Beaten up Puran accuses that an alcoholic's wife is no more than a whore.
 Rewat stops communicating with his wife Sohni since that day.
 One day when Sohni and his youngest son Ganesh beat up his other son Shanker for marrying a girl from another cast, inebriated Rewat calls Sohni a whore.
 Ganesh slaps his father for insulting his mother.
 Dismayed Rewat leaves his house and family until Puran finds him in the hospital.
 Puran meets Sohni and tells her about Rewat.
 The feelings of Sohni for Rewat gets rekindled alike Bhobhar (the live ash).
 Also begins the redemption of Puran and the story unfolds.